miro-ka/convnet_capstone/report/report.md

 ### Project Overview
 Goal of this project is to build a social image description platform.
 Users can upload an image that they would like to have described, the image is then surfaced in other users’ streams and one or more users describe it.
 Over time, the system learns associations between words used to describe an image and the visual features found in it, and gets better at predicting descriptions on its own.

+Main application features will be:
+* Recognize objects from the image
+* Share unlabeled images among users and allow them to describe them

+Possible application uses in the future:
+* Hluchonemich
+* **Translator** - Speak aloud the detected object name and allow user to change the audio and text language
+* children educational application

 The platform can be divided into following parts:
 * **User application** - users will be able to access the application from their mobile phones or tablets (implemented in cross platform environment).